futureofcoding/futureofcoding.org/papers/comprehensible-frp/index.md

 ---
-title: FRP
+title: Explicitly Comprehensible Functional Reactive Programming
 ---

-# Explictly Comprehensible Functional Reactive Programming
+# Explicitly Comprehensible Functional Reactive Programming

 * TOC
 {: toc }

+This paper was submitted to REBLS 2018.
+You can see [the submitted PDF version of this paper here](./comprehensible-frp.pdf).
+The [full LaTex for the paper can be found here](https://github.com/stevekrouse/futureofcoding.org/tree/master/papers/comprehensible-frp/LaTex).

 ## Abstract

-Large Functional Reactive programs written in The Elm Architecture are difficult to comprehend without reading every line of code.
+Functional Reactive programs written in The Elm Architecture are difficult to comprehend without reading every line of code.
 A more modular architecture would allow programmers to understand a small piece without reading the entire application.
 This paper shows how higher-order and cyclic streams, as demonstrated via the Reflex library, can improve comprehensibility.

 ## 1. Introduction